xymox12/libopenshot-WSB-Build-Environment/README.md

 		#include "qt_capi.hpp"
 		```
-    - Build as per the main documentation... expect the copy command for the dll is replaced by:
+    - Build as per the main documentation... except the copy command for the dll is replaced by:
 	 ```
 	 cp target/release/resvg.dll /usr/bin
      cp target/release/libresvg.dll.a /usr/lib